 I started The Globe Diary in 2017 while I was adjusting to, and settling into, my new life in Canada.
 Craig and I moved from Cape Town, South Africa, to a small town just outside Edmonton, Alberta, for his job.
 At the time, I had just completed my second degree, this time in Law, and had way too much time on my hands.
 I knew I wanted to use my creative energy so I finally started the blog I had been putting off for years.

-Back then, I used it as a sort of diary, documenting our weekend activities in our new city as well as the vacations we would take.
-It grew into a travel and lifestyle blog with popular city guides like our Edmonton Guide and our Guide to the Most Instagrammable Spots in Edmonton.
+Back then, I used it as a sort of diary, documenting our weekend activities in our new city as well as the vacations we would take. (hence the name).
+It then grew into a travel-lifestyle blog with popular city guides like our Edmonton Guide and the Most Instagrammable Spots in Edmonton.

 Since then, life has changed a bit, and we've had to pivot.
 We moved to Calgary in the midst of a pandemic, got pregnant and found ourselves travelling less; way more focused on *actually* settling into our new life in Canada.
-As a result, we've expanded our how-to guides to help other expats with their immigration process and moving abroad.
+As a result, we've expanded our how-to guides to help other expats with their immigration process and moving abroad (and just 'organizing your life' in general).

 Don't get us wrong: we WILL still travel, and we will still share all our hidden gems.
 But, for now, our focus is to help you adjust to life's chaotic challenges.
-From where to shop, and how to save money, to how to move to Canada and what helped us with the emotional rollercoaster — we're covering it all.
+From where to shop, and how to save money, to how to move to Canada and what helped us with the emotional rollercoaster — we're covering it all in our Move to Canada Guide.

 A year into the move, I wrote myself a letter about the things I had realized about the move to Canada.
 A couple months later, I posted it to the blog...